 That will render any Vue components referenced within the content returned from the API.
 In my case, it contained Buefy component references e.g.:.
 Source: almost 2 years ago

 I like Bulma and I've used it on most recent projects.
 It feels lighter and easier to customize than Bootstrap.
 Buefy is vue components based on Bulma.
 It's pretty good, but lately I've been using Livewire.
-Source: almost 2 years ago
+Source: about 2 years ago

 Bootstrap - Simple and flexible HTML, CSS, and JS for popular UI components and interactions